 Dropping a Class

 A class drop is defined as an action which removes a student’s name from enrollment in a specific class, but leaves the student enrolled in the college in one or more classes.
 The following sections concerning voluntary class drops and drops for absence apply to regular 16-week fall or spring semester classes.
 Procedures may be different and deadlines are usually earlier for short-term or summer & winter intersession classes.
-Questions concerning specific deadline dates should be directed to the Registration Office.
+Specific deadline dates are available through you LancerPoint Portal.

 A drop from a regular 16-week class is not recorded on the student’s Permanent Record if the effective date is within the first 2 weeks of the semester.
 A “W” entry is recorded from the third week through the 11th week when such a class is dropped.

 See Refund Policy for information on eligibility and procedures for a refund.